DanielStefanK/kleinanzeigen-alert/README.md

 # Kleinanzeigen-alert

-Telegram bot that notifies you of new Ebay-Kleinanzeigen listings.
+Telegram bot that notifies you of new Kleinanzeigen listings.
 You can try my hosted version at [@AlertAlertAlert_bot](https://t.me/AlertAlertAlert_bot) or run it yourself with the instructions below.